jemalbrins/docs/tarbell.rst

 filled out (`as described in the Tarbell documentation
 <https://tarbell.readthedocs.org/en/latest/build.html#using-context-variables>`_).

+Facebook has a `debug tool <https://developers.facebook.com/tools/debug/>`_ and Google+ has a `structured data testing tool <http://www.google.com/webmasters/tools/richsnippets>`_, both of which can be used to find and help fix errors you encounter with these tags.

 og_description
     Text to be used as a descriptive snippet in Facebook and Pinterest sharing.
 Should be 200 characters or fewer.